 Seiko has a “guarantee period” that allows customers to get a free repair or adjustment service.
 This, according to the brand’s website, the guarantee covers service “against any defects on the watch head (movement and case) and metallic band, provided that the watch was used as directed in the instruction manual.”

-Seiko’s support page has a comprehensive FAQ section, and The Knowledge section is also a very helpful tool if you’d like to learn more about Seiko’s technologies (ie. Spring Drive, Kinetic).
-Each topic has its own page containing comprehensive details (such as a Spring Drive watch’s history, key features, and technology).
+Seiko’s support page has a comprehensive FAQ section, and the Knowledge section is also a very helpful tool if you’d like to learn more about Seiko’s technologies (i.e., Spring Drive, Kinetic).
+Each topic has its page containing comprehensive details (such as a Spring Drive watch’s history, key features, and technology).

 Customers need to apply for this service by presenting the guarantee certificate provided by the watch retailer.
-The instruction manuals can be found on this page.
+You can find the instruction manuals on this page.

-In order to get this warranty, however, customers must make sure that their watch was purchased from legitimate sources, which brings us to the next part: the best places to buy Seiko watches.
+However, customers must be sure to buy from legitimate sources to get this warranty, which brings us to the next part: the best places to buy Seiko watches.

 Where To Buy Seiko Watches

-Brand new and second hand Seiko watches are also available in Amazon and eBay, but Seiko has recommended that customers purchase Seiko watches at an authorized retail stores: “Only in these stores can you be sure to find the latest Seiko collection, and be sure that your new watch bracelet will be sized and fitted correctly, free of charge.”
+Brand new and second-hand Seiko watches are also available on Amazon and eBay.
+Still, Seiko has recommended that customers purchase Seiko watches at an authorized retail store: “Only in these stores can you find the latest Seiko collection, and be sure that your new watch bracelet will be sized and fitted correctly, free of charge.”

 Learn more about the company’s Internet Purchase Warning here.

-If you’d like to visit a Seiko store, there is a store finder page where you can search for a Seiko or Grand Seiko branch anywhere in the world.
+If you’d like to visit a Seiko store, there is a store finder page where you can search for a Seiko or Grand Seiko branch anywhere.

 We hope you learned a lot about Seiko in this article.
 Having both affordable and luxury models (the models range from less than $100 to thousands), this company consistently produced watches that will last a long time.
-If you would like to learn more about the company’s history, models, and policies, their website is comprehensive and can provide you with more information.
+If you want to learn more about the company’s history, models, and policies, their website is comprehensive and can provide more information.